Write platform-specific features

 To play videos, you use can use the multimedia renderer API or the Simple DirectMedia Layer open-source library (a port that works with the Native SDK is available here).
 Simple DirectMedia Layer is a cross-platform, multimedia library designed to provide video drivers and low-level access to audio and 3-D hardware using OpenGL.

-For an example of how to play video using the multimedia renderer API, you can look at the Play a video tutorial.
+For an example on how to play video using the multimedia renderer API, you can look at the Play a video tutorial.

-File system access on the BlackBerry PlayBook tablet is restricted to certain areas, and each application has a dedicated working folder.
+File system access on BlackBerry 10 devices is restricted to certain areas, and each application has a dedicated working folder.
 There is also the option to access folders that are shared across applications, using a property set in the bar-descriptor.xml file.
 File access is governed by groups and permissions similar to how they are governed in UNIX.
 For more information about the file system layout, you can look here and here.